-The project site has already been roughly graded and CFS observed construction and backfill of the existing retaining wall.
-Thus, CFS anticipates minimal cut and fill, less than one (1) foot plus or minus, will be necessary to achieve the desired construction grade.
+CFS anticipates minimal cut and fill amounts, less than three (3) feet plus or minus, will be necessary to achieve the desired construction grade.

 If any changes to the project occur, please notify CFS to allow for review of these changes and, if necessary, amend this report.